asheshwor/R-maps/README.md

 2. Great circle map
 ----------
 Points across the globe are connected using great circle arcs in this example.
 An excellent way to visualize global inter-connections.
-In this example, tourist arrival data for Nepal is visualized with colours representing the number of arrivales.
+In the first example, tourist arrival data for Nepal is visualized with colours representing the number of arrivales.
+The arrival figures have been extracted from pdf file at http://www.tourism.gov.np/uploaded/TourrismStat2012.pdf with a few edits on the name of countires to match the ones on the map.

 https://github.com/asheshwor/R-maps/blob/master/02_great-circle-map.R

 ![R plot](Plots/gcmap_nepal_tourist_2012.jpg)

-Another example of great circle map with internal work permits data:
+Another example of great circle map with international work permits data for Nepal.
+The figures have been extracted from pdf file at www.dofe.gov.np (in Nepali language) with minor edits on the name of countries.

 ![R plot](Plots/gcmap_work_permits.jpg)